fjij/configs/README.md

 ### 2. Rebind Caps Lock to ESC

 Also in the keyboard settings, this can be done by clicking "Modifier Keys...".

+### 3. Disable startup sound

+Go to "System Settings > Sound > Play sound on startup" and disable it.